Drought Can Affect Your Water Supply

 Well failure: How do I know if my well is running dry?

 A well fails when it cannot provide enough water for your needs.
-Well failure may be caused by a shortage of water due to drought or other problems associated with the well casing, valves, waterlines, pumps or pressure tanks.
+Well failure may be caused by a shortage of water due to drought and can also be caused by other problems associated with the well parts, like casing, valves, waterlines, pumps or pressure tanks.

-Wells that are more susceptible to failing during drought include:
+Private water systems that are more likely to fail during drought include:

 • Dug wells